Classification of Cellular Fake Surfaces: Contractibility and Embedded Disk Conjectures

 \subsection{Embedded disk conjecture}

 Embedded disks are useful for the proof of the Zeeman conjecture.
 For complexity 1 contractible fake surfaces, the Zeeman conjecture is proved using the embedded disks \cite{ikeda1971acyclic}.
-In a future publication \cite{sacc}, we will extend the proof of Zeeman conjecture to complexity up to 5 for contractible fake surfaces.
-Our proof will rely on the following:
+In \cite{fagan-qiu-wang-stableac}, we extend the proof of Zeeman conjecture to complexity up to 5 for contractible fake surfaces.
+Our proof relies on the following: